Anoncheg1/firstly-search/README.md

 Tested with Emacs 29.1

-# dired-e-mode
+# dired-e
 Modern navigation like in Thunar, Delphin, Windows and MacOS file managers.

+Typing any printable character activate incremental search.

-Dired minor mode for Emacs text editor to move cursor by typing name of file.
+This is Dired minor mode for Emacs text editor for instant search and cursor movement in file names.

 Standard Dired keys i, k, d, m should be rebinded before usage.

-# difference with dired-explorer.el package
+# Features, difference with dired-explorer.el package
+- any printable character activate isearch-navigation.
+Modifiers used for commands.
 - high-level dired-isearch-filenames is used instead of low-level re-search-forward and re-search-backward.
 - more customization and accurate navigation

-# to activate
+# Activation
-add this lines to your configuration (/home/user/.emacs)
+Add this lines to your configuration (/home/user/.emacs):
 ```lisp
 (require 'dired-e)
 (add-hook 'dired-mode-hook #'dired-e-mode)